vuesion/docs/en/v4/guide/run.md

 Every file in the `./src` directory will be hot reloaded, so you don't have to reload your browser or restart the dev server during development.

-That guarantees a really good dev experience and will make you much more productive.
+That guarantees a good dev experience and will make you much more productive.

 ::: tip i18n
 the only files that are not hot-reloaded are the files in the `./i18n` directory; you have to reload your browser to reflect the changes.